Help & Support

 For commonly asked questions, we’ve compiled a FAQ for you!
 Have a technical issue or looking for general support?
 Send us your question on the General and Technical Support form below.
 For education-related questions, use the Education Support from Helen form.
 We review and respond to each request within 72 hours.

 Educational Support from Helen

 Frequently Asked Questions

-So, yes, there are jobs and opportunities out their for herbalists, many of them self created.
+So, yes, there are jobs and opportunities out there for herbalists, many of them self-created.
 But no one course, especially a home study course, will prepare you for professional practice.
-As in any other profession, especially those involving health care, it requires years of study and a heartful life long dedication.
+As in any other profession, especially those involving health care, it requires years of study and a heartful lifelong dedication.
 With herbalism as with many other health care professionals, an apprenticeship is helpful and/or the opportunity to work in an herbal health clinic under guidance to gain experience.

 Wishing you all the very best as you pursue your love of plants and your quest for knowledge.

 Will the course make me a Registered/Master Herbalist?

 The Science and Art of Herbalism is a wonderful and well-respected course.
 Students who satisfactorily complete all ten homework assignments receive a lovely certificate for completing the coursework.
 However, there is no way that a home study course, no matter how well written, could possibly provide the years of hands-on experience and study required to achieve the title of Master Herbalist.
 The Science & Art of Herbalism course will provide a very strong foundation on the road to herbal knowledge, but only you will know when you are ready to start working with patients outside of yourself and family.

 To get the kind of hands-on practice one needs to open a practice, you really should attend an onsite school, learning directly from teachers and getting clinical practice by working one on one with others in a supervised way.
 At least, that's what Rosemary suggests.
 There are schools that do this, some that offer full time programs and others that offer shorter programs for those, like yourself, that already have some training.